lairdubois/lairdubois-opencutlist-sketchup-extension/docs/02-faq.md

 This happens when the dimensions are not exact with respect to the precision of your model.
 See the menu `Tools -> Model Info -> Units`.
 Enable the *length snapping* and configure it to the same value as *precision* to minimize the effect.
 However there are situations where this will almost always happen (because you cut a curve or a bevel or because you changed the units of your model after creating your components).

+## How do I add texture to the OpenCutList material?

+OpenCutList material **is** SketchUp material with some attributes attached to it.
+Textures cannot be added directly from OpenCutList to the material, but you can edit material directly in SketchUp if you want to customize its appearance.

+## My panel parts are displayed in different groups, even though they all have the same thickness

+This may happen when your drawing is not *super* precise.
+Increase the displayed precision in the model info to the maximum, menu `Tools -> Model Info -> Units`.
+You should now see that not all parts have the same thickness.
+If you use fractional inches a ~ (tilde) is displayed in front of the thickness, switch to decimal inches to better see the difference.

 ## North America only Problems

 In North America, there is a distinction between the **nominal** and the **actual** size of many wood products (rough wood, dimensional lumber, wood panels).